deividastalocka-source/servicenow-it-support-lab/docs/05-account-lockout-incident.md

 - Changed the incident state to Resolved.
 - Closed the incident after user confirmation.

-### Verification

-Michael Brown successfully authenticated to the domain and confirmed that access to the Windows workstation had been restored.

 ### Implementation Evidence

 ![Michael Brown Account Unlocked](../Screenshots/10%20-%20Michael%20Brown%20Account%20Unlocked.png)